Gurmeetkataria/Gurmeetkataria/README.md

 linkedin:https://www.linkedin.com/in/gurmeet-kataria-ab5718362/

 ## ⚡ Fun Fact
 I started learning development through curiosity and now it’s something I’m truly passionate about.
-I believe in **"building while learning"** — every project, no matter how small, is a step toward mastery.
+I believe in **"building while learning"** — every project, no matter how small is a step toward mastery.